canarieids/Zeek-Ubuntu-22.04/README.md

 ### 7.2.
 SYSLOG-NG

->Syslog-NG can be used instead of RSYNC
+Syslog-NG can be used instead of RSYNC
->

->Install syslog-NG
+Install syslog-NG
->

 ```
 #sudo apt-get install syslog-ng
 ```

->Edit the syslog-NG configuration file
+Edit the syslog-NG configuration file
->

 ```
 #vi /etc/syslog-ng/syslog-ng.conf
 ```
->Example configuration, insert below @include "scl.conf"
->TAke note the program-override assigns a tag to each log type.
-This will be important when >developing a parser for your analystics/SIEM platform.
+Example configuration, insert below @include "scl.conf" Take note the program-override assigns a tag to each log type.
+This will be important when developing a parser for your analystics/SIEM platform.
->

 ```
  source s_local {